MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-determine-sales-price-by-cost-plus-percentage.md

 ---
     title: How to Determine Sales Price by Cost Plus Percentage in Australia
-    description: Use the cost plus percentage function to set a sales price based on the cost of an item.
+    description: In Australia, use the cost plus percentage function to set a sales price based on the cost of an item.
 The cost of the item can be calculated along with cost plus calculation.
 The discount will be based on this calculation.

     documentationcenter: ''
     author: SorenGP